I’ll pay you a rush rate!

 She was A P P A L L E D .

 « On ne fonctionne pas comme ça ! »

 That is not how we operate!

-Paying a rush surcharge seemed perfectly normal to me
+Paying a rush rate seemed perfectly normal

 As a translator, I have occasionally given two different quotes for the same project: Price A for delivery on Tuesday and Price B for delivery on Friday.